The Tin Star: Plot

-Bounty hunter Morgan Hickman (Henry Fonda) arrives in a small town with the body of an outlaw, seeking the bounty.
-While the general townsfolk openly abhor Hickman, young sheriff Ben Owens (Anthony Perkins), while angry with Morg for not bringing the wanted man in alive, also admires him for taking everything in his stride and knowing how to handle dangerous situations.
+Bounty hunter Morgan Hickman arrives in a small town with the body of an outlaw, seeking the bounty.
+While the general townsfolk openly abhor Hickman, young sheriff Ben Owens, while angry with Morg for not bringing the wanted man in alive, also admires him for taking everything in his stride and knowing how to handle dangerous situations.

 Owens has a steady girl called Millie.
 Her father, the previous sheriff, was killed and she refuses to marry Owens unless he quits the job.
-Owens enjoys the authority and wants to prove himself; he asks Morg to give him some lessons to gain confidence, particularly because he is going to have to face up to the town loudmouth, Bogardus (Neville Brand).
+Owens enjoys the authority and wants to prove himself; he asks Morg to give him some lessons to gain confidence, particularly because he is going to have to face up to the town loudmouth, Bogardus.
 Morg tells the young man that he was once a sheriff himself until a personal loss changed him.
 He advises Owens to quit and marry his girl but eventually agrees to provide some advice while awaiting the arrival of the bounty money.

 Due to the community's open hostility toward Morg, he cannot find a place to stay.
-He befriends Nona Mayfield (Betsy Palmer), whose own relationship with most of the citizens has been tense due to her half-Indian son, Kip (Michel Ray).
+He befriends Nona Mayfield, whose own relationship with most of the citizens has been tense due to her half-Indian son, Kip.
 Morg moves into a room in her house on the edge of town.

 Matters come to a head after local doctor McCord is murdered.
-After delivering a baby son to a remote homesteader, McCord is returning home during the night but is waylaid by Ed McGaffey (Lee Van Cleef).
+After delivering a baby son to a remote homesteader, McCord is returning home during the night but is waylaid by Ed McGaffey.
 McGaffey demands that the doctor treat his brother's gunshot wound, received when the brothers attacked a stagecoach, killing the guard.
 After McCord treats the brother, McGaffey decides to kill him because it is apparent the doctor will put two and two together and know the two are responsible for the murder.